Quitnow

 Seeing your streak grow creates powerful motivation.
 Every day you stay clean:

-Use a tracking app like Essence.
+Use a tracking app like Quitnow.
 Watch the number grow.
 Let it become a source of pride.

 6. Build Healthy Identity